 If you’re interested in learning more about the city’s history, check out a free walking tour.

-Find other places to see:
+Find other places to see with these great tours:

 Best ways to get around New York City in summer

-Planning to drive as you tour the city is probably not your best bet – rentals and parking fees are exorbitant and, if you’re not familiar with the city, it can be hard to navigate.
+Planning to drive as you tour the city is probably not your best bet – rentals and parking fees are exorbitant, and if you’re not familiar with the city, it can be hard to navigate.
 Rather than risk getting into a car accident, look to use other forms of transportation.

-Taxis.
 Your most expensive option, but good for short-term trips where you don’t want to wait at the bus stop or trek to a subway station.

-Rideshare apps.
 Uber and Lyft are also feasible options – but you’ll still potentially get caught in gridlock.
 Use this promo code for your first Uber ride.

-Bicycles.
 Since summer is the time to be outdoors, why not enjoy the city’s sounds and scents with bike transportation?
 There are plenty of rental options throughout NYC, but just be careful.

-For the most part, most areas of NYC are walkable, but to save time you’ll want to explore your transportation options if you’re looking to see as much as you can during your visit.
+For the most part, most areas of NYC are walkable, but to save time, you’ll want to explore your transportation options if you’re looking to see as much as you can during your visit.